 Nothing as evil as the killing of the first-born ever visited the Bains-Douches.

 Several weeks later I spotted the friend of Moses in Les Halles.
 He cursed everyone with damnation at the very popular Cafe Pere Tranquille.
 The junkie and drunks laughed at his predictions of doom.
 I looked to the sky.
 The madman pointed a finger at me.

 “That Amerlot loves God.”

-And I wish it were true, but I had been a non-believer since 1960>
+And I wished it were true, but I had been a non-believer since 1960>

 I wasn’t unemployed for long.

-Albert and Serge opened a dance club near the Paris Opera 1984 and offered me the doorman job.
+Albert and Serge opened a dance club near the Paris Opera 1984.
+I was hired to be the doorman.
 Le Reve’s plush décor harkened to the glorious 50s.
 The young rich loved to dance to the soul and classic French hits stitched together Albert's skill on the turntables.